AmishNinja/csv-grouping-tool/README.md

 The `sample_inputs/` directory contains the same example input files that were included in the [challenge repository](https://github.com/retailzipline/hiring-exercises/tree/main/grouping).
 They are unmodified from their original format, and are provided for convenience and demonstration of expected output.

-You can drop other input CSVs for additional manual testing.
+You can add other input CSVs for additional manual testing.
 Output files will follow the same pattern of having `prepended_` as the prefix.

 ## Design Notes